dxgldotorg/dxgl/ReadMe.txt

 What doesn't work:
 * Most functions are stubbed out and return an error
-* No 3D graphics support
+* 3D Graphics support is very preliminary

 == Installation ==